aandreu7/aandreu7/README.md

 ### ❤️ Cardiovascular Disease Predictor (project completed)

-Exhaustive resarch of a large medical dataset (70.000 samples), aiming to find a model capable of predicting if a person is likely to have caught or catch in the near future a cardiovascular disease.
+Exhaustive research of a large medical dataset (70.000 samples), aiming to find a model capable of predicting if a person is likely to have caught or catch in the near future a cardiovascular disease.

 ### 🤖💊 MyHealthKit (project completed)